berkeley-dsep-infra/datahub/docs/topic/cluster-config.rst

 ``--disk-size`` sets the size of the root disk on all the kubernetes nodes.
 This isn't used for any persistent storage such as user home directories.
-It is only used ephemerally for the operations of the cluster - primarily storing docker images & other temporary storage.
+It is only used ephemerally for the operations of the cluster - primarily storing docker images and other temporary storage.
 We can make this larger if we use a large number of big images, or if we want our image pulls to be faster (since disk performance `increases with disk size <https://cloud.google.com/compute/docs/disks/performance>`_ ).